zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-viewmodel.md

 The template for this blade is in the following example.

- gitdown": "include-section", "file":"../Samples/InternalSamplesExtension/Extension/Client/Blades/ViewModelInitExample/Templates/Template.html", "section": "bladeViewModel#template"}
+{"gitdown": "include-section", "file":"../Samples/InternalSamplesExtension/Extension/Client/Blades/ViewModelInitExample/Templates/Template.html", "section": "bladeViewModel#template"}

 ### The blade constructor